-I work in the archive of a designer-I’m afraid I can’t say who.
+I work in the archive of a fashion designer-I’m afraid I’m not at liberty to say who.
 Let’s just say he’s the arbiter of classic American style, starting 50 years ago when he got into the tie business and sold his designs from a drawer in the Empire State Building.
-He pioneered the concept of aspirational fashion and lifestyle branding and went on to build his own empire that would be one of the most recognized names in the industry.
-He helped customers see the transformative power of clothes-that with a smart blue blazer or crystal Dof glass, you could feel aristocratic.
+He pioneered the concept of aspirational fashion and lifestyle branding and went on to build his own empire that would be arguably the most recognized name in the industry.
+He helped customers see the transformative power of clothes-that with a smart blue blazer or alligator bag, you could feel aristocratic.

 My favorite of his icons are his menswear-inspired looks.
-In the 70s he put his wife in tuxedos and Diane Keaton in suits and saw that women wanted to power-dress too.
+In the 70s he put his wife in tuxedos and Diane Keaton in shirts and ties and saw that women wanted to power-dress too.
 He assigned status where it wasn’t yet there-and then watched his muses find their place in a man’s world through dress.

 His goal in his high school yearbook reads, “Millionaire.”
 I am tickled by this.
-Even at 18, he understood the power of intention.
+Even at 18, he understood the power of intention and laws of attraction.
 At 78, he still does.
 He has never stopped believing in what he built, and continues to work on his dream with precision and passion.

 A few weeks ago, I went to help dress models who would be presented to him in the latest collection.
 I dressed for intention that morning-to be noticed by my hero.
 I wore a flight suit (yet another one of his staples) and a headscarf-very 1940s workwear-and I imagined him seeing me from across the room, beckoning me over, asking who I was.

 On set, I manipulated an opportunity to be in the same room with him, about 20 feet away.
 I felt his eyes on me and heard him say, “Hold on, hold on-who are you?” and wave me over.
 He asked me if we had met and where in his company I worked.
 He wanted to know what I thought of the collection.
-He then nodded, as if to signal that he’d gathered sufficient information on me and it was my queue to walk away-which I did, enormously pleased with myself.
-Later, his head designer, a friend of mine (who got hired when he noticed her outfit in an elevator years ago), witnessed the interaction and hugged me.
+He then nodded, as if to signal that he’d gathered and catalogued sufficient information on me and it was my cue to walk away-which I did, enormously pleased with myself.
+Later, his head designer, a friend of mine (who got hired when he noticed her outfit in an elevator years ago-she’s another great manifestor but that’s another post for another day), witnessed the interaction and hugged me.
 “He loves you!”
+I was over the moon.

-The words we exchanged were just a few but I walked away understanding what he has been practicing all this life.
+The words we exchanged were just a few but I walked away understanding what he has been practicing all his life.
 That we can dress for the moment, the conversation, the life that we want.
 And maybe something as small as a drawer of ties can become an Empire.
-Just as a brief conversation might lead to…a new job, a new boss or maybe simply it’s an end in and of itself.
-I just got noticed by one of the biggest style influencers in the world.
-Anyway, I can’t wait to see what I create next.
+Just as a brief conversation might lead to…a new job, a new co-creator, a new friend, or maybe simply it’s an end in and of itself.
+I just got noticed by one of the biggest style influencers in the world and today that is enough for me.
+But I can’t wait to see what I create tomorrow.

 My dreamy necklace by Alexis Bitter.
 The tilted moon and school of fish are steeped in associations with the subconscious (The Book of Symbols refers to fish as “the unconscious psyche” and our “invisible nature”).
 The moon is so large it doubles as a breastplate- I can see maybe a High Priestess wearing this (also connected to the moon and subconscious) while the fish relate to the astrological sign of Pisces (that’s me!).
 And are those bones or something dangling from the bottom?
 Making it all the more witchy!
 I bought this second-hand and don’t know what would have hooked to the top.
 Maybe I will add my own magical charm someday.